 The customer path

-To streamline the application process, SlimPay has invested heavily in its customer interfaces to provide a friction-free application experience.
+To streamline the process of enrolling new customers, SlimPay has invested heavily in its client interfaces to provide a friction-free application experience.

 There are two steps in the card alias setup process:

 The account holder is asked to enter the number, expiry date and CVC on their bank card.

 Step 2 – Validating the data sent to the merchant

 The SlimPay Checkout informs the debtor that the bank information has been sent to the merchant and the alias card has been set up.

 NB: The alias card reference cannot be generated by the merchant.
 This reference can only be provided by SlimPay.

 When creating an alias via the Checkout, your client is informed in the event of an invalid entry of the card number or CVC.
 Other technical errors may arise, for example when the card has been declared stolen.